-Mothers Against Police Brutality (MAPB) is the new voice for justice for victims of police brutality and deadly force.
+Mothers Against Police Brutality (MAPB) is the voice for justice for victims of police brutality and deadly force.
 We are multi-racial, multi-ethnic coalition uniting mothers nationwide to fight for civil rights, police accountability, and policy reform.

 MAPB formed to unite mothers who have lost their children to police violence.
 Every year families lose children and other loved ones to police killings.
 An alarmingly disproportionate number of African American and Hispanic men killed by policemen are unarmed.
 In virtually every case, officers that kill unarmed Black and Brown men are never charged with a crime.